Skip to content

 OpenTelemetry

-OpenTelemetry (hereinafter referred to as OTEL) is an observability project of CNCF, which aims to provide a standardization scheme in the field of observability and solve the standardization problems of data model, collection, processing and export of observation data.
+OpenTelemetry (hereinafter referred to as OTEL) is an observability project under CNCF (Cloud Native Computing Foundation).
+It aims to provide a standardized solution in the field of observability, addressing standardization issues related to the data model, collection, processing, and export of observability data.

 Configuration

-Go to the conf.d/opentelemetry directory under the DataKit installation directory, copy opentelemetry.conf.sample and name it opentelemetry.conf.
-Examples are as follows:
+Navigate to the conf.d/opentelemetry directory under the DataKit installation directory, copy opentelemetry.conf.sample and rename it to opentelemetry.conf.
+An example is as follows:

 [[inputs.opentelemetry]]